upsiflu/learning-and-experimenting/StoryBundle.md

-# A Bundle of Stories extending around me
+# A Bundle of Stories unfolding around me

 When editing a bundle of stories such as a branching survey, authors need to focus on the flow of all stories at once.